gawatu/windowsserverdocs/WindowsServerDocs/administration/system-insights/system-insights-management.md

 Enable-InsightsCapability -Name "CPU capacity forecasting" Disable-InsightsCapability -Name "Networking capacity forecasting"
 ```
+These settings can also be toggled by selected a capability in Windows Admin Center clicking the **Enable** or **Disable** buttons.

 ### Invoking a capability
-Invoking a capability immediately runs the capability to retrieve a prediction, and administrators can invoke a capability any time using the **Invoke-InsightsCapability** cmdlet:
+Invoking a capability immediately runs the capability to retrieve a prediction, and administrators can invoke a capability any time by clicking the **Invoke** button in Windows Admin Center or by using the **Invoke-InsightsCapability** cmdlet:

 ```PowerShell
 Invoke-InsightsCapability -Name "CPU capacity forecasting"